-The term ‘employee wellbeing’ covers all aspects of working life: health and safety, the physical working environment, the workplace culture, work-life balance, and employees’ job satisfaction.
-Work environments that foster employee wellbeing – that is, both the physical health and the mental health of employees – deliver positive outcomes for individuals and the organization.
+The term ‘employee wellbeing’ covers all aspects of working life: health and safety, the physical working environment, the company culture, work-life balance, employees’ physical and mental health, financial wellbeing, and employees’ job satisfaction.
+Work environments that foster employee wellbeing deliver positive outcomes for individuals and the organization.

 The benefits of workplace wellbeing

 If an employee isn’t feeling their best, physically or mentally, they can’t do their best work.
-Therefore, it’s critical to take employee wellness seriously – by investing in wellbeing and mental health resources – to support employees so they can be productive for your business.
+Therefore, it’s critical to take employee wellness seriously – by investing in wellbeing and employee mental health resources – to support employees so they can be productive for your business.

 Here are some of the benefits of supporting employee wellbeing:

-Reduced healthcare expenses
+Reduced absenteeism and healthcare expenses

 According to a 2010 Harvard Wellness Program Meta Study, for every dollar that’s spent on an employee wellbeing program, a company saves $3.27 because of reduced healthcare costs.

 On the other hand, if you don’t invest in employee wellbeing, you risk employees burning out, not being as productive as they can, and increased safety risks.
 These risks include accidents at work, which can have detrimental emotional, physical, financial, and legal implications.

 There’s a strong link between employee engagement and employee well being.
 Isolated, stressed workers become demotivated or burnt out, and disengage from their work, whereas engaged employees are less at risk of burnout and are more productive.

 Our 2023 EX Trends Report found that of employees who feel that they have a good work-life balance, almost two-thirds (63%) are willing to go above and beyond for their organization – something that only engaged employees will do.